JosephLai241/URS/README.md

 For Redditor scrapes, data is pulled from all three fields because both submission and comment data is returned.
 The "title" and "body" fields are targeted for submissions, and the "text" field is targeted for comments.

 For submission comments scrapes, data is only pulled from the "text" field of each comment.

 ---

+### File Names

+File names are identical to the original scrape data so that it is easier to distinguish which analytical file corresponds to which scrape.

+---